-It used to be difficult to find good anime in the United States, particularly if you were just a casual viewer and weren’t willing to comb through thousands of videos uploaded to YouTube.
-Luckily, there are plenty of great streaming services out there now, whether you’re looking to stream anime in the original Japanese or dubbed in English.
-While Netflix and Hulu have their own offerings, the biggest streaming contenders when it comes to anime are Crunchyroll and Funimation.
+It used to be difficult to find good anime in the United States, particularly if you were just a casual viewer and weren’t willing to comb through thousands of videos on YouTube.
+Luckily, there are plenty of great streaming services available with the option to choose either the original Japanese or dubbed in English.
+Given Netflix and Hulu have a minuscule offering to choose from when it comes to anime, the most extensive streaming services are Crunchyroll and Funimation.

-Rather than having you scour both services for something of note, however, we’ve done the heavy lifting for you.
+Rather than sift through both libraries for something of note, however, take a gander at what we’ve found for you.
 These are the best anime currently available on either platform.

 The year is 2022 and a new virtual reality game called Sword Art Online (SAO) is released, one in which players can immerse themselves using a piece of technology called Nerve Gear, a helmet that stimulates the player’s brain.
 One day, however, players realize they cannot log out until they reach the 100th level of the game’s tower and defeat the final boss.
 If they cannot complete the game, or someone tries to remove their helmet in the real world, they die.
 Sword Art Online follows lone wolf Kazuto “Kirito” Kirigaya (Bryce Papenbrook) and his reluctant friend Asuna Yuuki (Cherami Leigh) as they explore the aforementioned fantasy world.
 The show has been praised for its animation and music, as well as its exploration of the psychological aspects of VR.

-Set to be adapted into a live-action series on Netflix, Cowboy Bebop is an iconic space Western that is widely regarded as one of the best anime series out there.
-Despite its sci-fi setting, the show draws heavily from Western and noir themes, and features a jazz-inspired soundtrack that has garnered much acclaim.
+Set to be adapted into a live-action series on Netflix, Cowboy Bebop is an iconic space Western that is widely regarded as one of the best anime series of all time.
+Despite its sci-fi setting, the show draws heavily from Western and noir themes and features a jazz-inspired soundtrack that has garnered much acclaim.
 Cowboy Bebop was the first anime to be broadcast on Adult Swim and set the precedent for a major anime boom in the U.S. during the early aughts.
-Spike Spiegel (Steven Blum) and his partner Jet Black (Beau Billingslea) are bounty hunters (otherwise known as “cowboys”) who work aboard the spaceship Bebop.
+Spike Spiegel (Steve Blum) and his partner Jet Black (Beau Billingslea) are bounty hunters (otherwise known as “cowboys”) who work aboard the spaceship Bebop.
 They are joined by other eccentric characters as the series progresses, however, and get involved in one disastrous mishap after another.

 Let’s just say we’re glad we don’t live in the world of Attack on Titan, a medieval fantasy realm where humans live in cities surrounded by gigantic walls that protect them from man-eating monsters known as Titans.
 This doesn’t mean we don’t like watching the attacks unfold, however, even if we sometimes do it through parted fingers.
 Attack on Titan follows the story of young Eren Jaeger (Bryce Papenbrook), who joins the military to fight Titans after his mother is killed by one.
 With intense fights and skin-crawling monsters, Attack on Titan is sure to please any fan of the dark fantasy genre.
 There’s a reason the series was one of the top streaming shows on Funimation in 2014, after all.